jarib/celerity-viewers/qt/README.markdown

       `sudo apt-get install libqt4-webkit`

-  * Mac OS X and Windows:
+  * Mac OS X:

       Download and install the «Framework only» version from the [Qt Downloads page](http://qt.nokia.com/downloads)

+  * Windows:

+      The Qt DLLs are included in the zip file, so no additional downloads are needed.

 Configuration
 =============